 - Houston Astros & Enron – When it comes to naming rights deals, all others pale against this debacle.
 For the inaugural season in its new home, the Astros made a $100 million, 30-year deal with this Houston energy and financial trading company.
 Enron Field opened on April 7, 2000.
 By 2001, Enron filed for bankruptcy mired in a well-documented financial scandal.
 The Astros, facing a PR nightmare, tried to prematurely end the naming deal, but Enron refused.
 Several court filings later, the two parties settled.
 By 2002, the stadium had been renamed Minute Maid Park.

 - Fan Duel & AlphaDraft – If you’re not working in the industry or play multi-player professional eSports, this recent deal might not have hit your radar.
 However, it has the potential to alter the landscape of the burgeoning competitive multi-player video game space.
-One day after DraftKings announced it was expanding its daily fantasy games offerings with competition based on the popular game League of Legends, Fan Duel raised the stakes by announcing this acquisition.
+One day after DraftKings announced it was expanding its daily fantasy games offerings with competition based on the popular game where can i buy Keppra, Fan Duel raised the stakes by announcing this acquisition.
 The CEO of FanDuel Nigel Eccles said “With over 200 million people globally watching eSports, AlphaDraft gives those fans a way to engage with this burgeoning entertainment product that creates an enormous opportunity for us.
 This is sports for a new demographic, with very little crossover with what are considered traditional sports fans, and this acquisition gives us the ability to leverage the expertise of AlphaDraft’s team, while helping their efforts in customer acquisition and building awareness of this new industry.”